The History of Taco Bell

 © History Oasis

-When Taco Bell first expanded to Australia in the 1970s, it faced a lawsuit from a local restaurant called "Taco Bell's Casa" that had been operating down under since the 1960s.
+When Taco Bell first expanded to Australia in the 1970s, it faced a lawsuit from a local restaurant called “Taco Bell’s Casa,” which had been using the name since the 1960s.

-A court ruled that Taco Bell had to change its name in the Australian market due to the likelihood of confusion with the similarly named incumbent eatery.
+A court ruled that Taco Bell had to change its name in the Australian market due to consumer confusion—forcing Taco Bell to use an alter identity in the land down under.

 Next